pragma-/Plang/README.md

 ##### Array
     ArrayConstructor ::= "[" (Expression ","?)* "]"

 An `Array` is a collection of values.
-Array elements can be any type.
+Array elements can be any type. *TODO: Optional type annotations to constrain Array elements to a single type.*

 For more details see:

 * [Array operations](#array-operations)
 * [examples/arrays_and_maps.pl](examples/arrays_and_maps.pl)

-*TODO: Optional type annotations to constrain Array elements to a single type.*

 ##### Map
     MapConstructor ::= "{" ( (IDENT | String) ":" Expression )* "}"

 A `Map` is a collection of key/value pairs.
 Map keys must be of type `String`.
-Map values can be any type.
+Map values can be any type. *TODO: Optional interface syntax to ensure that maps contain specific key, as well as values of a specific type.*

 For more details see:

 * [Map operations](#map-operations)
 * [examples/arrays_and_maps.pl](examples/arrays_and_maps.pl)

-*TODO: Optional interface syntax to ensure that maps contain keys of typed values.*

 ##### Function
 The `Function` type identifies a Plang function.
 See [functions](#functions) for more information.

 ##### Builtin
 The `Builtin` type identifies an internal built-in function.
-See [builtin-in functions](#built-in-functions) for more information.
+See [built-in functions](#built-in-functions) for more information.

 #### Gradual typing
 Plang's type system allows a mixture of dynamic (run-time) and static (compile-time)